Anemia Test Panel

 Causes of Anemia:

-Anemia can be caused by blood loss, decreased red blood cell production, and increased red blood cell breakdown.
+Blood loss, a decrease in red blood cell production, and an increase in red blood cell breakdown are all potential causes of anemia.
 Causes of blood loss include trauma and gastrointestinal bleeding.

 Causes of decreased production include iron deficiency, vitamin B12 deficiency, thalassemia, and a number of neoplasms of the bone marrow.
 Causes of increased breakdown include genetic conditions such as sickle cell anemia, infections such as malaria, and certain autoimmune diseases.